tufts-ai-robotics-group/locobot/README.md

 It start running and will continuously print the pickup pose in the terminal.
 It will also publish the pickup pose plus the location of the object to `/locobot/estimated_pickup_pose` and `/debug/obj_loc` to aid visualization and debugging in rviz.

+In Rviz load the custom configuration file named `pickup_visualize.rviz` to get the topic loaded.

 ## Real Robot